phobos-x/phobosx/README.md

 Experimental modules that are intended for the phobos standard library of [D](http://dlang.org).

+Currently the only content is phobosx.signal, which is meant as a replacement for std.signals.

 The idea is to put modules which are intended for phobos, here first.
 It is experimental because the modules in here will break your code any time.
 If you need a reliable, stable API and can't afford